cyberwani/wpmvc/README.md

 WPMVC is now all setup.
 Let's get on to the fun stuff.

-## Routing
+## <a name="routing"></a>Routing
-Each route will need to instantiate a controller based on the type of data you're looking for &mdash; post, page, attachment, or a collection or posts, pages, or attachments.
+Each route will need to instantiate a controller based on the type of data you're looking for &mdash; post, page, attachment, or a collection of posts, pages, or attachments.

-Each controller accepts two optional arguments: an array of options (for example, number of items to return or a taxonomy term to narrow the results by &mdash; see documentation in `Controllers/Base.php` for full details until I can write some more documentation) and a string representing the location of the template to render the data in (see Templating below).
+Each controller accepts two optional arguments: an array of options (for example, number of items to return or a taxonomy term to narrow the results by &mdash; see documentation in `Controllers/Base.php` for full details until I can write some more documentation) and a string representing the location of the template to render the data in (see [templating](#templating)).

 ### Collections
 The following route creates a collection controller that looks for the five most recent posts.
-The data is then rendered into the `post` template in the templates directory I indicated when setting up the template engine.
+The data is then rendered into the `post` template (this is the default) in the templates directory I indicated when setting up the template engine.

 ```php
 $router->get("/", function() {